 - Monitor state-specific mandates (e.g., contraceptive coverage, abortion services, telehealth parity) that may require plan amendments for fully insured groups.

-- Leverage a technology platform that automatically tracks preventive behaviors and compliance records-something the WellthCare ecosystem does through its patent-pending Health-to-Wealth operating system.
+- Use a technology platform that automatically tracks preventive behaviors and compliance records—something the WellthCare ecosystem does through its patent-pending Health-to-Wealth operating system.
 This ensures employees are rewarded consistently, regardless of location.

-6. Final Checklist: What to Do Before You Move
+6. Final Checklist: Steps to Take Before You Move

 Whether you're an employee or employer, take these steps before relocation: